handiko/gr-APRS/README.md

 ## TODO
 * Bundle up all the codes using gr_modtool
 * Optimizing AFSK Demodulation and Clock Sync process
+* Tidy up this README file a bit :)

 ## Acknwoledgement
 * https://github.com/wb2osz/direwolf for which the AFSK Demod scheme is pretty much based on their excellent works.